 Near Field Communication

-Near field communication is one of the latest innovations, and examples can be seen on many modern smartphones.
+Near-field communication is one of the latest innovations, and examples can be seen on many modern smartphones.
 The technology is rather simple: a chip is activated by the close proximity of another chip.
 Once they are connected small amounts of data can be transferred between the two, such as financial information for transactions, and an exchange takes place.
-It is an incredibly efficient and convenient system that is gaining traction in the modern consumer society.
+It is an incredibly efficient and convenient system that is gaining traction in modern consumer society.

 Direct Mobile Billing

 Direct mobile billing is the preferred method for payments in Asia.
-It involved paying for good using a mobile account.
+It involved paying for goods using a mobile account.
 This is a fast and easy method for making transactions while avoiding banks and third-party banking companies.

 As no registration or financial details are required, this method is seen as a very secure method.
-It usually involves inputting a pin code or password and this allows for the consumers mobile account to be credited.
+It usually involves inputting a pin code or password and this allows for the consumer’s mobile account to be credited.

-Cloud Based Mobile Payments
+Cloud-Based Mobile Payments

 Banking Apps: The Most Versatile of Payment Methods

 Mobile banking apps are possibly the most versatile forms of financial management software available.
-Not only do they allow the consumer to view and makes changes to their bank account on their smartphone, but they also allow for fast and secure transactions over the internet.
+Not only do they allow the consumer to view and make changes to their bank account on their smartphone, but they also allow for fast and secure transactions over the internet.